Oct 16, 2018

 jump toRECIPE

-balsamic fig ice cream scoop from cooking with cocktail rings
+balsamic fig ice cream being scooped.

 Key Ingredients in This Recipe

-• Fig jam – I use my homemade fig jam recipe here.
+• Fig jam – I use my homemade fig jam recipe.
 It’s made with black peppercorns and cinnamon to give the jam a warmer flavor and a fall twist.
 This recipe can easily be made with store-bought fig jam.
 It’s often found by the gourmet cheese counter at grocery stores.

 • Balsamic vinegar – Balsamic adds a slightly sweet, acidic note to this dish.
 Balsamic is sweeter and more syrupy than other wine vinegars.
-It’s made from the unfermented juice of grapes, called “must”, and aged for 12 years or more.
+It’s made from the unfermented juice of grapes, called “must,” and aged for 12 years or more.

-How to Make Balsamic Fig Ice Cream
+How to Make Balsamic Fig Ice Cream (Step-by-Step)

 1. Heat the diary.
 In a medium saucepan over medium heat, bring the milk, cream, salt and ½ cup sugar to a simmer.
 Whisk until the sugar dissolves, then remove from heat.